-Preferred contact method: If you have a question, please contact me first through my Ohio State email address.
-I will reply to emails within 48 hours on days when class is in session at the university.

-- Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
-Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages. - Discussion board: I will check and reply to messages in the discussion boards within 48 hours on days when class is in session at the university. - Grading and feedback: For homework and lab assignments, you can generally expect feedback and grades within 7 days.
+- Preferred contact method: If you have a question, please contact me first through my Ohio State email address.
+I will reply to emails within 48 hours on days when class is in session at the university. - Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
+Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages. - Grading and feedback: For homework and lab assignments, you can generally expect feedback and grades within 7 days.